websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/creating-and-managing-forms/forms-field-types-reference.md

 **Maximum Repetitions for Upload Fields (`maximumRepetitionsForUploadFields`):** If the field is configured as repeatable, set maximum number of times the field can be added to the form by the User (applies equally to Guest Users and logged in Users).
 By default the limit is 5.

 **Maximum Submissions for Guest Upload Fields (`maximumSubmissionsForGuestUploadFields`):** Set the maximum number of times a Guest User can submit a form that includes a Guest-enabled Upload field.
+The Guest User's IP address is used to keep track of submissions.
 By default the limit is 5.

 ### Image